kokseen1/FelineSystem2/README.md

 - Operators follow C-Style left-to-right precedence and associativity
 - Integers are the only data type that exist
 - Variable names can only be integers
-- Variable names can by dynamically evaluated
+- Variable names can be dynamically evaluated

 ## Special Thanks